-- A. Intent.
-The intent of this section is to facilitate the placement of collection bins in a manner that maintains the public health, safety, and welfare. - B. Collection bins are permitted in the C-2 and C-3 districts and may be permitted for non-residential uses in residential districts. - C. No exterior dumping is permitted. - D. Collection bins shall conform to the following standards: - 1.
-Collection bins shall be maintained in good condition and appearance with no structural damage, holes or visible rust and shall be free of graffiti.
-Collection Bins are required to be placed on a paved or concrete surface.
-Bins must be level and stable. - 2.
-Collection bins shall be locked and be equipped with a secure safety chute so contents cannot be accessed by anyone other than those responsible for the retrieval of the contents. - 3.
-Collection bins shall have a 12" x 12" identification plate with the name, mailing address, email address, website and phone number of the operator, as well as whether the Collection bin is owned and operated by a for-profit company or a not-for-profit company.
+- 3. Collection bins shall have a 12" x 12" identification plate with the name, mailing address, email address, website and phone number of the operator, as well as whether the Collection bin is owned and operated by a for-profit company or a not-for-profit company.
 Total signage shall be limited to 4 square feet per side of the collection bin and may be displayed on no more than three sides. - 4.
 The collection bin operator and property owner shall maintain, or cause to be maintained, the area surrounding the bins such that it is free from any junk, noxious odor, debris and donated items. - 5.
 Collection bins shall be located on a parcel where there is a functioning, permitted use. - 6.
 Collection bins shall not cause a visual obstruction to vehicular or pedestrian traffic.
 Collection bins shall be placed greater than ten feet from: - a.
 A public or private sidewalk except that this provision does not apply to a private sidewalk as long as the private sidewalk maintains a five-foot clearance; - b.
 The edge of a public right-of-way; - c.
 A driveway; or - d.
 A side or rear property line of adjacent property used for residential purposes. - 7.
 Collection bins shall not be placed in a designated fire lane or blocking a building entrance or exit. - 8.
 Collection bins shall not exceed 6 feet in height. - 9.
 No greater than two collection bins may be placed on any single zoning lot.
 No greater than one collection bin on a given zoning lot may be a large collection bin, as defined in this ordinance.
-Large collection bins shall not be located in a front yard or street-facing side yard. - 10.
+Large collection bins shall not be located in a front yard or street-facing side vard. - 10.
 Where multiple collection bins are placed on a single zoning lot, they shall be separated by no greater than three inches. - E. Upon determination of the Planning and Zoning Director that a collection bin has been placed or is being maintained in violation of this section, an order to correct the offending condition shall be served by certified mail on the collection bin operator and property owner of the parcel where the collection bin has been placed.
 The order shall describe the offending condition and the actions necessary to correct the condition.
 The order shall provide that the offending condition be corrected within three (3) business days after mailing or an appeal from the order with the Zoning Board of Appeals must be filed.
 Violations shall be enforced in accordance with Section 161-7.13 of this ordinance.